hibbakamas/petcare/README.md

 * The project runs locally with minimal setup (Python + dependencies).
 * All HTML templates and static assets are included.
 * The app can be launched simply by running `flask run` after installation.
-* Tests are reproducible and isolated — they will not affect user data.
+* Tests are reproducible and isolated, they will not affect user data.

 ## Credits

 Developed by **Hibba Kamas**
-Bachelor in Computer Science & Artificial Intelligence IE University, Fall 2025
+Bachelor in Computer Science & Artificial Intelligence
+IE University, Fall 2025